-51. Also, Respondent lacked any information about the purpose of the trips, so as to be able to determine if they were necessary or whether they could have been accomplished by videoconference or telephone.
-And the hearing did not provide this information.

-52. Respondent's staff auditor also never considered allocation methods, which is understandable because this analysis would necessarily have followed the identification process, in which he justifiably lacked confidence, and the cost-comparison analysis, which he had never undertaken.
+- 49. Also, Respondent lacked any information about the purpose of the trips, so as to be able to determine if they were necessary or whether they could have been accomplished by videoconference or telephone.
+Again, the hearing did not provide this information. - allocation methods, which is understandable because this analysis would necessarily have followed the identification process, in which he understandably lacked confidence, and the cost-comparison analysis, which he never undertook.
 At the hearing, Respondent's staff auditor briefly mentioned other allocation methods, but never criticized the approved allocation method used by Petitioner.
-Although an approved allocation method might not offset disproportionate travel expenses to West Virginia and Connecticut, the record is insufficient to determine that the chosen allocation method was inappropriate or transferred excessive expenses to Florida for Medicaid reimbursement.
+Although an approved allocation method might not offset disproportionate travel expenses to West Virginia and Connecticut, the record is insufficient to determine that the chosen allocation method was inappropriate or transferred excessive expenses to any per diem rate covered by these cases.